Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Artificial Data

+The test statistics yield $p<.05$ for each model$\times$method$\times$dataset combination, with average effect sizes of 3.3$\pm$1.6 (1.4--7.6).
+This indicates that the observed Bias-cons scores are low, but much larger than the null case.
+Specifically, there is a reproducible pattern across seeds (even if seeds disagree) and the difference across random seeds is not explainable by random noise alone.

-As expected, our fine-tuned models achieve chance-level f1-scores, in the range .33--.55.
-We report the results for all bias metrics based on the top-1 attributions across random seeds for each model type and attribution method.
+In the next paragraphs, we report the results for all bias metrics based on the \mbox{top-1} attributions across random seeds for each model type and attribution method.
 We present the full visuals of the bias distributions in Appendix \ref{sec:appendix_barplots}.

 \paragraph{Bias-cons} Results are provided in Figure \ref{fig:_2plots_indices_JS_interseed} (position bias) and Figure \ref{fig:_2plots_words_JS_interseed} (lexical bias).
 Overall, \uline{position bias appears to be more consistent for \texttt{ModernBERT}}, displaying a lower Bias-cons in 12 out of 18 scenarios (3 datasets $\times$ 6 methods) and on average (.21 versus .26).
 The explanations for \texttt{period-comma} are particularly inconsistent for both model types.
 Conversely, the \uline{lexical bias is most consistent for \texttt{BERT}} in 11/18 cases and on average (.19 versus .23), with the most visible difference on \texttt{unique-punctuation}.